Updated post: 16/06/19 | June 2019

 The first time I visited Australia, my friend Fi and I met this English guy in the outback.
 He invited us to an Australia Day party being thrown by some well-to-do friends in their harbour-side home in Sydney.
 We were due to fly to New Zealand that day but changed our plans, went to the party and had one of the most memorable travel days ever.

 Often great things can happen if you throw caution to the wind.
 But always remember that your personal safety is paramount.
 I recognise the contradiction here.
 I have just given you 21 ways to meet people while travelling alone, and many of these involve putting yourself out there and being more open with strangers.
 However, keeping safe trumps all of these tips put together.

 Most people who you meet will be decent and would not harm a hair on your head.
 But equally, there will be a few individuals whose motives may not be so pure.
 Trust your gut.
 If someone feels off, walk away and don’t feel bad about doing so.
 When you are arranging to meet with someone you don’t know well, make sure that this is during daylight hours.

 If you want to know more about keeping safe while travelling, check out this post.

 Happy solo travelling!

-Have you travelled alone?
-If so, how have you met people as a solo traveller?
+Are you a solo traveller?
+If so, how did you meet people while travelling alone?
 I’d love it if you could share your tips by adding a comment below.
 And if you have found this post useful, please do share it on your social networks or pin the infographic to come back to later.